planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** the patient is alive and somewhat stable.
 > -   **Edge:** each point restores a point of Mettle after a day's rest.
 > -   **Failure:** patient succumbs to their wounds or died before the aid.
-> -   **Twists:** *Delay, patient disfigured, waste gear or surgical tools, arrogant healer aggravates everyone, etc.*
+> -   **Twists:** *Delay, patient disfigured, lost part, wasted gear or surgical tools, arrogant healer aggravates everyone, etc.*

-Staggered (and even Fallen) characters can take this Action and heal on their own – if they can get past their negative Mettle penalty.
+Staggered (and even Fallen) characters can take this Action and recover on their own, though the Fallen cannot use medical tools or kits for their bonus.
+Penalties for negative Mettle do not count for Heal Checks as they already form the Difficulty.
+Status effects and situation can still raise or lower Difficulty.

 If a PC is too debilitated, the best thing to do is to play another character until they are back on their feet.
 The Guide can just handwave that they are OK by the next campaign.